DanSheps/netbox-lifecycle/README.md

 ### Support Contracts Card

-Displays all contract assignments on Device detail pages, grouped by status:
+Displays all contract assignments on Device and VirtualMachine detail pages, grouped by status:

 - **Active**: Contracts currently in effect
 - **Future**: Contracts with a start date in the future